 Other Opportunities

 Graduate school in statistics, operations research, computer science, and mathematics-related scientific fields.
-Some information about graduate programs in fields closely related to mathematics is available in 121A Physics.
-Students are urged, however, to consult with corresponding Duke departments and with prospective graduate programs.
+Information about graduate programs in fields closely related to mathematics is available on the web.
+Students can also consult with corresponding graduate programs at Duke.